 What is Occipital Neuralgia?

-Occipital Neuralgia (ON) is a chronic pain condition that is caused by inflammation or compression to the occipital nerves, usually as a result of a concussion/whiplash injury.
-The pain can be bilateral and/or unilateral or isolated to the front and/or back of the head.
+Occipital Neuralgia (ON) is a chronic pain condition caused by compression and irritation to the occipital nerves, often the result of a concussion/whiplash injury.
+The pain can be bilateral and/or unilateral.
+Additionally, the pain can be isolated to the front and/or back of the head.
+The pain from Occipital Neuralgia can be intermittent or it can often become chronic.

 -Throbbing pain at the base of the skull